ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 ## Templates

 Have you ever wanted to pass parameters to your services?
 Maybe an IP address or username or network card?
 This is also documented under systemd.unit Description [2].
-Prefix your service with an @, such as test@.service and you'll be able to do just that:
+Prefix your service with an `@`, such as `test@.service` and you'll be able to do just that:

 ```console
 $ systemd-escape --template=test@.service "foo bar baz"